mas-bandwidth/netcode/STANDARD.md

 **netcode.io** is a simple protocol for creating secure client/server connections over UDP.

+This document describes the standard for this protocol so that people can create their own implementations.

 ## Architecture

 There are three main components in a netcode.io-based architecture: